Ifunanya-obinwanne1/Portfolio_Projects/README.md

 # Portfolio_Projects
-### This is a repository that would hold various personal projects on SQL.
+### This is a repository that would hold various personal practice projects on SQL.